core-process/audience/README.md

 ### Pre-built Binaries

 Pre-built binaries for a Windows, macOS and Linux are available via [GitHub Releases](https://github.com/core-process/audience/releases).
-Please download the `release-minsize` (=`MinSizeRel`) variant for production use.
+Please download the `release-minsize` (=`MinSizeRel`) variant for production builds.
+Pre-packed runtime binaries are provided as well.
+Use `runtime-cli` when you integrate Audience via command line or channel API.
+Use `runtime-dynamic` in case you use the C API and link the shared library.
+Use `runtime-static`in case you link the static library.

 ### Requirements

 - CMake 3.15 or newer
+- Node.js v10 or newer
 - **Windows**: Visual Studio 2019 / MSVC
 - **MacOS**: XCode / Clang
 - **Unix**: GCC and make